 Essential Job Requirements

-- Have theoretical knowledge of infant and child development and understand the importance of the parent-child relationship
+- Understand infant and toddler development and the importance of the parent-child relationship

 - Possess a valid California Driver’s License, reliable transportation and a current automobile insurance.

 - Flexible scheduling

 - Choice of service areas